-How does an organisation identify alternative courses of action for its survival and growth?
-The procedure may differ from organisation to organisation depending upon its size, style of management, work ethos and industry characteristics.
+How does an organization identify alternative courses of action for its survival and growth?
+The procedure may differ from organization to organization depending upon its size, style of management, work ethos and industry characteristics.

-Small Organisations
+Small Organizations

-In a small organisation all decisions are made by the owner himself or by the chief executive.
-These decisions deal with what an organisation should do under alternative situations.
-What new businesses should be added or what existing businesses should be done away with the success or failure of the organisation depends upon the experience and technical competence of the chief executive.
-Thus, in small organisations strategic alternatives are identified by the owner-manager.
+In a small organization all decisions are made by the owner himself or by the chief executive.
+These decisions deal with what an organization should do under alternative situations.
+What new businesses should be added or what existing businesses should be done away with the success or failure of the organization depends upon the experience and technical competence of the chief executive.
+Thus, in small organizations strategic alternatives are identified by the owner-manager.
 Of course his decision may he influenced by some bureaucrats, industrialists, etc. with whom he interacts.
 The procedure used for identifying alternatives may be intuitive rather than based on a well-defined procedure.
 The process of implementing alternatives in small business is however reasonably fast.

-Large Organisations
+Large Organizations

-In organisations of medium to large size, the following mechanisms may be employed for identifying strategic alternatives.
+In organizations of medium to large size, the following mechanisms may be employed for identifying strategic alternatives.

 - brain-storming sessions;

 - special meetings for the purpose;

 - services of outside consultant;

-- joint meetings of the consultant and the senior employees of the organisation.
+- joint meetings of the consultant and the senior employees of the organization.